Who is the beneficiary of the race?

 Is the race wheelchair conducive?

 Not at this time.
 We are looking to accommodate wheelchairs in future years as the event develops.

 Will there be a “Race Expo” this year?

-There will not be a traditional race expo in the days leading up to the 2016 event.
-However, there will be a Sponsor and Vendor Exhibition on the day of the event starting at 8AM in East River State Park.
-Further details TBD.
+There will not be a traditional race expo in the days leading up to the event.
+However, there will be a Sponsor and Vendor Exhibition in addition to an After-Party on the day of the event all starting at 7:30AM in East River State Park.

 Are there vendor slots available for the Sponsor Expo?

 What time should I be at the starting line race morning?

 We will be calling participants to assemble at the starting line 10 minutes before their assigned group wave time.